 I also tried a technique of air drying the citrus slices and was surprised at how quickly they dried out.
 It took about 4 days for them to get to a nice stiffness, though the orange slices curled up rather than staying flat as they did after baking them.
 (The lemon and lime slices didn’t curl.)

 I love how the slices are a bit like little pieces of stained glass.
 The light shines through them creating a pretty orange glow.
-These citrus ornaments work great with a vase of evergreens, hung on a Christmas tree, or even strung up for a beautiful garland in front of a window. –Mandi
+These citrus ornaments work great with an amber vase of evergreens, hung on a Christmas tree (these little trees are great to use year after year), or even strung up for a beautiful garland in front of a window (maybe mixed in with one of these?) and I love how they look next to my DIY porcelain tree lights.
+If you’re pressed for time you can also buy them already dried!
+We’ve got a ton of fun holiday decor and recipe inspiration in our holiday archives so find something fun (and delicious!) to make this holiday season!-Mandi

 Credits // Author and Photography: Mandi Johnson.
 Photos edited with Stella from the Signature Collection.